 Pre heat the broiler to high.
 Pour the sauce over the pasta and mix.
 Top with remaining Italian blend cheese.
 Place the dish under the broiler for 3-5 min until the cheese in lightly browned.
 Serve with parmesan cheese.

 Customers are flooding into local pharmacies in search of immune boosting supplements.
 Many of these immune boosting ingredients can easily be included in your diet.
-I’m a pharmacist and I would love to share my recipe for Immune boosting Granola.
+It’s much less expensive to eat your vitamins than to purchase supplements.
+I’m a pharmacist and I would love to share my recipe for Immune Boosting Granola.
+Granola is a quick and easy breakfast or snack that can easily be added to any daily meal plan.
+Add some to you favorite yogurt or just pack it for a quick and easy snack.

 Disclaimer: The statements made regarding this recipe have not been evaluated by the Food and Drug Administration.
 The efficacy of this recipe has not been confirmed by FDA-approved research.
 This recipe is not intended to diagnose, treat, cure or prevent any disease.